DanielMckenzie/markdown-cv/index.md

 ### Organization

+`2024` *Differentiating through fixed-points and applications* Session at INFORMS IOS.

 `2022` *Learning to Optimize and Optimizing to Learn.* Session at SIAM MDS.

 `2021` *Exploiting structure in zeroth-order optimization.* Workshop at INFORMS2021.